markusmoenig/Moenig-Web/content/_index.md

 ![Eldiron](./eldiron.png?classes=left)

+*Eldiron is currently undergoing a completw rewrite.
+I hope to release a new verson early in 2024.
+See the News section for regular updates!*

 Eldiron is a cross-platform creator for classic role-playing-games (RPGs).
 It’s main aim is to create games similar to the RPGs of the 80’s and 90’s but with modern features as well as support for single and multi-player experiences.

 Overview